thekester/softwareengineering/README.md

 ### `exoObserver`
 - **Description**: Implements the Observer design pattern in Python.
+- **Highlights**:
+  - Demonstrates the classic Observer pattern using `Capteur`, `Subscriber`, and `TableauDeBord` classes.
+  - Integrates **mock-based tests** to simulate observer behaviors and ensure error resilience.
 - **Main Files**:
   - `Capteur.py`: A class that notifies observers when the speed changes.
   - `Subscriber.py`: A subscriber that reacts to speed changes.
   - `TableauDeBord.py`: Maintains a history of speed changes.
   - `main.py`: Entry point demonstrating the pattern.
-  - `test_exoObserver.py`: Unit tests for the Observer pattern implementation.
+  - `test_exoObserver.py`: Unit tests for core functionality.
+  - `test_exoObserver_mocks.py`: Mock tests for verifying notification behaviors and exception handling.

 ### `katatel`
 - **Description**: Focuses on phone number validation in Node.js and Python.